andreypz/nwu-dalitz-analysis/LOG.md

 2012-Dec-06
   * Introduced option parser to run.py script
-  * Synchroization with Nate is more or less succesefull
+  * Synchronization with Nate is more or less successful
     * Ulong64 bug in trigger selector is fixed
-    * Covnersion veto for electrons
+    * Conversion veto for electrons

 2012-Nov-13
   * V02-14 tag